MaxBrockbank/jq_intro/README.md

 * Git / GitHub

 ## Legal
-* Copyright (c) 2020 Max Brockbank and David Sterry
+* Copyright (c) 2020 Max Brockbank and David Sterry and Joseph Giunta
 * This software is licensed under the MIT license